Disconnectivity and Relative Positions in Simultaneous Embeddings

-\begin{theorem} can be solved in quadratic time for biconnected graphs whose intersection is a set of disjoint cycles. \end{theorem} \begin{proof} It remains to show that the PR-node constraints can be computed in quadratic time, yielding an instance of {\sc 2-Sat} with quadratic size.
-As this {\sc 2-Sat} instance can be solved consuming linear time in its size~\cite{ComplexityofTimetable-Even.etal(76), linear-timealgorithmtesting-Aspvall.etal(79)}, we obtain a quadratic-time algorithm.
+\begin{theorem} can be solved in quadratic time for biconnected graphs whose common graph is a set of disjoint cycles. \end{theorem} \begin{proof} It remains to show that the PR-node constraints can be computed in quadratic time, yielding an instance of {\sc 2-Sat} with quadratic size.
+As this {\sc 2-Sat} instance can be solved consuming time linear in its size~\cite{ComplexityofTimetable-Even.etal(76), linear-timealgorithmtesting-Aspvall.etal(79)}, we obtain a quadratic-time algorithm.

 We show how to process each node $\mu$ of the SPQR-tree in $\mathcal O(n \cdot |\skel(\mu)|)$ time, computing the PR-node constraints stemming from $\mu$.
 For each virtual edge $\eps$ we compute a list of cycles in $\mathcal C$ that contain edges in the expansion graph $\expan(\eps)$ by traversing all leaves in the corresponding subtree, consuming $\mathcal O(n)$ time for each virtual edge.
 Then the list of cycles that occur as cycles in $\skel(\mu)$ can be computed in linear time.
 For each of these cycles $C$ all constraints on relative positions with respect to $C$ determined by $\mu$ can be easily computed in $\mathcal O(n)$ time.
 As only $\mathcal O(|\skel(\mu)|)$ cycles can be contained as cycles in $\skel(\mu)$, this yields the claimed $\mathcal O(n \cdot |\skel(\mu)|)$ time for each skeleton.
 Since the total size of the skeletons is linear in the size of the graph, this yields an overall $\mathcal O(n^2)$-time algorithm. \end{proof}